EGCN Toolkits & Workshops

-During 2018-2020 the Network will develop toolkits for cities outside of the network, providing recommendations and strategies around four thematic clusters – or ‘visions’ – for sustainable European cities.
-The Network will hold internal expert workshops, contributing to the development of the toolkits.
+During 2018-2020 the European Green Capital Network is developing toolkits for cities outside of the network, providing recommendations and strategies around four thematic visions for sustainable European cities.
+The Network is holding internal expert workshops, contributing to the development of the toolkits.

 Key themes: Climate change mitigation and transitioning to fossil fuel-free cities

 Key themes: Sustainable waste management, circular economies and responsible consumption

 Key themes: Integrated urban planning and sustainable mobility, green spaces, inclusive communities

 This toolkit focusses on the future-proof vision.
 This vision combines European cities' strategies to use nature-based solutions to become (or stay) resilient towards natural and manmade disasters and adapt to climate change.
 Reducing vulnerability, safeguarding freshwater supply and quality as well as ecosystem services, and installing robust, sustainable urban infrastructures, belong to the key tasks of any local government.